parrt/cs652/lectures/functional-python.md

 ### Higher-order functions / closures

-In Java &lt; 8, these are methods wrapped in objects such as anonymous inner classes.
+In Javam there are methods wrapped in objects such as anonymous inner classes.
 We can pass functionality to a function by passing an object wrapped around that method. ugly. ugly. ugly.
 The advantage is that the function can carry along some data in the wrapper object.
 We do this in Java as callbacks for GUIs or for passing in comparator functions to sorting algorithms.
 We can return anonymous and class objects from functions in Java, but we never do.
 In Python we can do this with more utility.
 For example, here's a function factory that returns functions computing linear curves where 'a' is the slope and 'b' is the offset: